ilaflott/5p02TeV_ppJetAnalysis/doAnalysis/doUnfolding/README_RooUnfold.md

-ian w laflotte, started on 6/15/2016, last updated on 7/21/16
+ian w laflotte, started on 6/15/2016, last updated on 9/15/17

-RooUnfold is a tad tricky to implement at cgate/MIT.
+RooUnfold is a tad tricky to implement at hexfarm.
 So i've noted down the entire process here.
-I tested it in CMSSW_7_5_8/ROOT6 on hidsk

 **********
 // GENERAL ROOUNFOLD IMPLEMENTATION --------------------------------------------------------